tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

     \sum_i \XP\_{\,\PC}\left(L\_{i}, \diff\,\right) = \EM\left(N,M\right) \cdot \sum_i \XP\_{\,\NPC}\left(\CR\_{i}\,\right)\,. \label{eq:encounter-balance-equation-dmg}
 \end{align}

-Normally, the difficulty for the encounter corresponds to the highest XP threshold for the PCs that is still lower than the RHS of Eqn. \eqref{eq:encounter-balance-equation-dmg}, which makes the equality in that equation a bit questionable.
-However, since the difficulty XP thresholds come as nearly fixed ratios of one another, as shown in Fig. <a href="#fig:pc-xp-thresholds-vs-level" class="fig-ref">1</a> (below), we can treat $$\diff$$ as a continuous variable while solving, and then use it to determine the final difficulty.
+Normally, the difficulty for the encounter corresponds to the highest XP threshold for the PCs that is still lower than the RHS of Eqn. \eqref{eq:encounter-balance-equation-dmg}.
+This makes the equality in that equation a bit questionable.
+However, since the difficulty XP thresholds come as nearly fixed ratios of one another, as shown in Fig. <a href="#fig:pc-xp-thresholds-vs-level" class="fig-ref">1</a> (below), $$\diff\,$$ can be treated as a continuous variable while balancing Eqn. \eqref{eq:encounter-balance-equation-dmg}, and then compared against the actual difficulty threshold values to determine the final difficulty.

 <figure id="fig:pc-xp-thresholds-vs-level">
     <img src="{{ site.url }}{{ site.baseurl }}/theory/xp-and-encounter-balancing/fig-pc-xp-thresholds-vs-level.svg">
-    <figcaption>Figure 1: Plots PC XP thresholds divided by the Easy difficulty XP threshold as a function of PC level.
+    <figcaption>Figure 1: Plots PC XP thresholds divided by the Easy difficulty XP threshold, taken from the <a href="https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#XPThresholdsbyCharacterLevel">XP Threshold by Character Level</a> table in chapter 13 of the <i>Basic Rules</i>.
 The average ratio for each threshold is 1.0 for Easy, 2.0 for Medium, 3.0 for Hard, and 4.5 for Deadly encounters.</figcaption>
 </figure>